andymikulski/andymikulski.github.io/dev/_posts/projects/2017-6-15-multines.md

 To alleviate the issue of P1's game diverging from the audience, the audience members would be sent periodic savestates from P1's game.
 This allowed the game to "correct itself" for the audience, and the main player felt the game was perfectly fine and playable.

-After a few tries with friends over far distances (read: outside localhost), it was clear that this approach was not very fun, and therefor unaccepatble.
+After a few tries with friends over far distances (read: outside localhost), it was clear that this approach was not very fun, and therefor unacceptable.
 The server needed more work.

 ### New Hotness